 - Recording the current timestamp in the class constructor.

 - Grabbing a new timestamp in the class destructor, performing the appropriate math, and recording the measurement results in some manner.

 With a class similar to the above, we can now quickly measure scopes of code by simply adding a single line of code to the target code and executing the code to view the results.
 This RAII style class is great to have on hand in many firmware projects where performance measurement tools may not be available.

 See the first example for the same concept with mutexes.
 In this case however, we apply the RAII pattern to the concept of “critical sections.”
 Critical sections are commonly needed in firmware to disable hardware interrupts for some small portion of code, referred to as a “critical section.”
 Dig in:

 All the points expressed in our previous mutex example apply to this example.

 I recently helped deliver firmware for an IoT project using the lwIP library.
 As part of that project I developed a generic “server” component which would manage incoming UDP packets and route the packets to appropriate end-point handlers.
-As the architect and designer of this particular component I wanted to ensure that the UDP packets, which were allocated from a memory pool by lwIP, were properly released when a handler completed processing the packet.
+As the architect and designer of this particular component I wanted to ensure that the UDP packets, allocated from a memory pool by lwIP, were properly released when a handler completed processing the packet.
 RAII to the rescue!
 The following is a simplified example:

 In this example, the RAII class simply records the packets pointer value, as it was already allocated by the underlying lwIP library.
 Then, as is normal with the RAII idiom, the class’s destructor releases the resource in question.
 With this class in hand, the generic packet handlers received a const object reference to a ProtocolDataUnit class, making it very clear that they were allowed to peek, but not destroy, the received packet.